 Concept Plans & Designs

-Over months of brainstorming and discussions, many ideas and drafts have been sketched and reviewed, which has culminated in the concept designs we are now excited to share.
+Months of brainstorming, discussions, and drafts culminated in these concept designs.
 We have taken into consideration the present demographics of Sullivan County, future population projections, estimated operating costs, community needs, and the ongoing sustainability of The Summit.

-The Summit: Center for Wellness Phase 1 comprises the construction of the overall site, i.e. the driveway, parking lot, trails, tree house, and building.
-The facility building will include a welcome lounge, meeting room, 4-lane indoor pool with an attached but separate ramp to an accessible warm water therapy pool, room for birthday parties and educational classes, a walking track that is entirely contained inside yet has views of the surrounding nature outside, group fitness classroom, weight room, exercise and cardio equipment, locker rooms with saunas and child watch area.
+The Summit: Center for Wellness main facility will be built in two distinct phases.
+Phase 1 includes a welcome lounge, meeting room, 4-lane indoor pool with access to a warm water therapy pool, activity room for birthday parties and educational classes, indoor walking track with views of the surrounding nature outside, group fitness classroom, weight room, exercise and cardio equipment, locker rooms with saunas and child watch area.

-Phase 2 of the project will add a full-size gymnasium and event space kitchen onto the building.
+Phase 2 of the main facility will add a full-size gymnasium and event space kitchen onto the building.

 This is a concept design that will continue to evolve to achieve our mission of bringing health and wellness to everyone in our community.